homeresearchprojectsaboutcontact

 of simulated trips ended in an UNSAFE state

 Unsafe trips accumulated on average 730 hard braking events compared to just 97 for safe trips.
-A 7x difference pointing to systemic, route-level risk rather than isolated incidents.
+A 7x difference pointing to systemic, route-level risk.

 730